top of page

 This is not a scenic destination marathon.
 This is a PR-hunting, Boston-qualifying, bucket-list-finish marathon — and the weekend around it deserves to be planned accordingly.
 This guide is built for the runner who trains seriously, travels with intention, and doesn’t want to guess where to stay, what to eat, or how to spend the 72 hours before the gun goes off.

-🏁 Eugene Marathon 2026: Dates, Course, and Race Details
+🏁 Eugene Marathon 2026: Dates, Route, and Race Details

 Note: The 2026 race is sold out.
 This guide is for confirmed entrants — and for planning 2027 the moment registration opens.